 Maple Ridge Caribbean Festival

-The Maple Ridge Caribbean Festival is a music festival that usually takes place on the Saturday and Sunday of the BC Day long weekend.
-It happened at the Albion Fairgrounds in Maple Ridge on August 3rd and 4th in 2024.
-Last year’s festival featured dozens of food trucks and market vendors, plus two stages with fabulous outdoor music.
-2025 will likely be similar, although exact details are to be confirmed.
+The Maple Ridge Caribbean Festival is a music festival that takes place on the Saturday and Sunday of the BC Day long weekend.
+It happens at the Albion Fairgrounds in Maple Ridge on August 1st and 2nd in 2026.
+The festival features food trucks and fabulous outdoor music.

 Click Maple Ridge Caribbean Festival for more information.